Application Process - Emergency Medicine Residency

 • We encourage submission prior to the ERAS application opening date, as we start to review applications immediately.
 We require complete applications by October 15 to allow us time to give all applications full review.
 If there is a delay in obtaining your application materials, such as letters of recommendation, you should email our Program Administrator after October 16, so that your application can be reviewed again with complete information.

-• Invitations to interview are emailed via Thalamus.
+• Invitations to interview are emailed via Thalamus on a rolling basis through December.

 • When interview invitations are sent, unless otherwise noted, applicants will have 72 hours to accept or decline.

-• All interviews will be conducted virtually this year.
+• All interviews will be conducted virtually again this year.

 Materials required from all applicants: